Generative APIs FAQ

 Pricing and billing

-The free tier allows you to process up to 1,000,000 tokens without incurring any costs.
-After reaching this limit, you will be charged per million tokens processed.
-Free tier usage is calculated by adding all input and output tokens consumed by all models used.
-For more information, refer to our pricing page or access your bills by token types and models in the billing section from Scaleway Console (past and provisional bills for the current month).
+After reaching this limit, you will be charged per million tokens processed and per minutes of audio processed.
+Free Tier usage is calculated by adding all input / output tokens and audio minutes consumed by all models used.
+For more information, refer to our pricing page or access your bills by models in the billing section of the Scaleway Console (past and provisional bills for the current month).

-Note that when your consumption exceeds the free tier, you will be billed for each additional token consumed by the model and token type.
-The minimum billing unit is 1 million tokens.
-Here are two examples of low volume consumption:
+When your consumption exceeds the Free Tier, you will be billed for each additional token consumed by the model and token type.
+The minimum billing unit is 1,000 tokens.
+Here are two examples of low-volume consumption:

 Example 1: Free Tier only